rauhbein/haspocproofs/README.md

 ## DISCLAIMER

-The models and proofs presented here are a snapshot of our formal development and are provided for eyes of the reviewers only, for the time being.
-The code clearly needs a thorough cleanup and additional commenting before they will be presentable tothe public.
-We are currently updating the documentation and the source files so that they will be in better shape for the submission of a camera-ready version.
+The models and proofs presented here are a snapshot of our formal development.
+Note that so far only the steps of guests have been proven to preserve a bisimulation between the implementation model and an ideal specification, i.e., the transition system of the hypervisor has been modeled but not verified.

+Note that the documentation is slightly outdated and currently under revision.
+We will provide a complete and up-to-date version as soon as possible.

 Moreover we acknowledge that our formalisation and the proofs may be seen as rather inelegant and brute-force at times.
 We blame this in part on lack of